hschmidt12/30DayMapChallenge-2022/README.md

 # 30 Day Map Challenge - 2022
 Creating maps around different themes throughout November.
 See [here](https://30daymapchallenge.com/) for more information about the challenge.

-I will update this repository intermittently throughout November, but to see the most recent maps, check out my [Twitter](https://twitter.com/_helenschmidt_).
+I will update this repository intermittently throughout November, but to see the most recent maps, check out my progress on [Twitter](https://twitter.com/_helenschmidt_).

 ### 1. Points
 ***